JayPat2003/diabetes-prediction-ml/README.md

 3. Make your changes and commit them with descriptive messages.
 4. Push your changes to your forked repository.
 5. Create a pull request to merge your changes into the main branch of this repository.

-# License

-This project is licensed under the MIT License.

----

-Feel free to customize this README.md file with more specific information about your project, including model details, results, and any additional resources or references.
-Good luck with your diabetes prediction project!